We may earn money or products from the companies or links mentioned in this post.

 Even during the busiest weeks, if you are getting to the park for rope drop, you may not need MaxPass.
 We went a few days at rope drop during our week visit there.
 Both of which, we secured later MaxPass choices for the day, which left us without MaxPass for the first few hours.
 We were able to do a minimum of ten rides during those two hours…and one of those was even a day we spent the first hour at a character breakfast.

 Here is an example of how we worked our day without the character breakfast.

 We were a few minutes late getting in the park, which opened at 8 am.
 But my husband and oldest went straight for Star Tours and walked right on.
 I took the twins on Buzz Lightyear Astro Blasters.
 Then we rode the Astro Orbitor (“the rocket ships” as my twins call them) and headed over to ride Finding Nemo Submarine Voyage.

 If you are going to take a break from lunch to dinner on a long day, even if you will be there early in the morning, MaxPass may not be worth the money.
-You can see we were able to get a lot done without utilize MaxPass.
+You can see we were able to get a lot done without utilizing MaxPass.
 At 10 am we headed to Mickey’s Toontown for a rest, and then my family went on Gadget’s Go Coaster.
-By then it was lunch time.
+By then it was lunchtime.

 So Is MaxPass ever worth it?

 I guess with the reasons I listed, you are wondering if MaxPass is ever worth the cost.
-Yes it is.
-If you are a family of taller people, who spend most of your time in the park running from Thrill Ride to Thrill Ride…MaxPass is defintiely worth it.
+Yes, it is.
+If you are a family of taller people, who spend most of your time in the park running from Thrill Ride to Thrill Ride…MaxPass is definitely worth it.

 If you are a group that wants to make sure you get on to certain rides without a wait, and not have to send someone to run and get Fastpasses…you might find MaxPass worth it.